 Prices range from USD 274 – 1,277 (AED 1,001 – 4,655).

 How much should I prepare for the tickets?

 While your budget for your match tickets will obviously depend on the type and category, it will also depend on how far your favorite team progresses in the tournament.

-Travelling to Qatar cost
+Traveling to Qatar cost

-For football fans based in Saudi Arabia, UAE, and GCC countries in general, travelling to Qatar for the World Cup may prove to be a straightforward affair.
+For football fans based in Saudi Arabia, UAE, and GCC countries in general, traveling to Qatar for the World Cup may prove to be a straightforward affair.
 Due to Qatar’s close proximity, GCC fans may opt to travel by plane or by bus/car.

 While in our opinion airlines remain the best option, flying to Qatar for the World Cup may likely be an expensive proposition.
 It’s been reported that airfares have experienced a surge due to the high demand.

 A simple search through Wego shows the cheapest flights to Doha for the month of November from GCC countries.

 - Dubai – Doha: AED 1,854 via Flydubai

 - Abu Dhabi – Doha: AED 315 via Qatar Airways